augusto-rosa/covid19-data-pipeline/README.md

 # 🦠 COVID-19 Data Pipeline End To End with Microsoft Azure

-This project is a fully cloud-based data pipeline built using Microsoft's Azure ecosystem.
+This project is a fully cloud-based data pipeline built using **Microsoft's Azure ecosystem**.
 It ingests COVID-19 data from [Our World in Data](https://ourworldindata.org/coronavirus), processes it through various layers of transformation, and stores the curated data in an Azure SQL Database for visualization in Power BI.

 ## 🧭 Architecture Overview
 ![end-to-end-covid19-pandemic](https://github.com/user-attachments/assets/c9bcaa0a-ca43-4489-8992-459972b12bc4)